How I Want To Break Free became Queen’s most controversial song

 But despite being a favourite among fans and the general public, the song - and its accompanying video - attracted controversy in different parts of the world.

-When I Want To Break Free was released as a single in 1984, it was another hit for Queen - making Number 3 in the UK charts.
+When I Want To Break Free was released as a single on 2nd April 1984, it was another hit for Queen - making Number 3 in the UK charts.
 The song made the Top 10 in most charts around the world, even hitting the top spot in countries like Austria, Belgium and the Netherlands.
 But in the US, the song stalled at Number 45 in the Hot 100.
 Why was that?

 The single featured a promo video directed by Queen’s regular collaborator David Mallett.
 To reflect the song’s theme of “breaking free” from an emotionally draining relationship, the clip contrasted the realities of mundane life with a fantasy world of orgies and pleasure.